ryuryu-ymj/mannot/src/mark.typ

   trailing-h
 }

-/// Mark the part of a math block with highlighting.
+/// Marks a part of a math block with highlighting.
 ///
+/// Marked content can be annotated with `annot` function.
+///
+/// *Example*
+/// #example(```
+///$ mark(x) $
+/// ```)
+///
-/// - body (content): The target of highlighting and annotation.
+/// - body (content): The content to be highlighted within a math block.
-/// - tag (none, label): Optional tag.
-If you mark content with a tag,
+/// - tag (none, label):  An optional tag used to identify the highlighted content for later annotation.
-///     you can annotate it by specifying the tag.
-/// - color (auto, color): Marking color used in highlighting and annotation.
+/// - color (auto, color): The color used for the highlight.
+///     If set to `auto` and `fill` is `auto`, `color` will set be set to `orange`.
+///     Otherwise, it defaults to `black`.
-/// - fill (auto, none, color, gradient, pattern): The property of highlighting rect.
+/// - fill (auto, none, color, gradient, pattern): The fill style for the highlight rectangle.
+///     If set to `auto`, `fill` will be set to `color.transparentize(70%)`.
-/// - stroke (none, auto, length, color, gradient, stroke, pattern, dictionary): The property of highlighting rect.
+/// - stroke (none, auto, length, color, gradient, stroke, pattern, dictionary):
+///     The stroke style for the highlight rectangle.
-/// - radius (relative, dictionary): The property of highlighting rect.
+/// - radius (relative, dictionary): The corner radius of the highlight rectangle.
+/// - padding (none, length, dictionary): he space between the highlighted content and the border of the highlight.
+///     You can specify `left`, `right`, `top`, `bottom`, `x`, `y`, or a `rest` value.
+/// -> content
 #let mark(
   body,
   tag: none,